shaik1002/biggitlabbomb/doc/user/project/merge_requests/reviews/suggestions.md

 ## Configure the commit message for applied suggestions

-GitLab uses a default commit message when applying suggestions, but you can change it.
-This message supports placeholders.
+GitLab uses a default commit message when applying suggestions.
+This message supports placeholders, and can be changed.
 For example, the default message `Apply %{suggestions_count} suggestion(s) to %{files_count} file(s)` renders like this if you apply three suggestions to two different files: